KoreTeknology/ArcheoDatabank/README.md

 ...

-An HTML5 Framework for Knowledge Database Visualization based on Geographic coordinates - Community Edition

-> This work is a students project and it is intended to provide a dedicated template for open source GIS mapping solution.
+> This work is intended to provide a dedicated template for open source HGIS mapping solution.
 It is also a cross-level relational (aka matrix) and contextual data factory and archive for research and educational contents.
-> It is based on Leaflet.js as map viewer, a lightweight library and its plugins.
-It works with GeoJson, CSV, image, local tiles, and vectors layers.
+> It is based on Leaflet.js as map viewer, a lightweight library and its plugins as well as Jquery and Bootstrap.
+It works with GeoJson, CSV, image layers, and local tiles.

 ### Instructions ###